Sena people

 The geographical distribution of Sena people.

 The Sena people are a Bantu ethnolinguistic group with origins in northwestern region of Mozambique, Sofala Province and Zambezia Province.
-They are also found in Malawi near their respective borders with Mozambique.
+They are also found in Malawi and Zimbabwe near their respective borders with Mozambique.

 Demographics and language

 The Sena people's total population is around 2 million.
 It is estimated to be about 1.4 million in Mozambique, and about 0.5 million in Malawi.
-The Sena people in Malawi arrived from Mozambique and settled there in early 20th century as migrant laborers.
+The Sena people in Malawi and Zimbabwe arrived from Mozambique and settled there in early 20th century as migrant laborers.

 They speak the Sena language, also called Chisena or Cisena, which is part of the Bantu language family.
 The Sena language has many dialects.